hsnlab/escape/pox/ext/doc/source/adapt/adaptation.rst

 :any:`DomainVirtualizer` implements the standard virtualization/generalization
 logic of the Resource Orchestration Sublayer.

-:any:`DomainResourceManager` stores and manages the global Virtualizer.
+:any:`GlobalResourceManager` stores and manages the global Virtualizer.

 Module contents
 ---------------